aspose-total/Aspose.Total-Products/total/en/python-java/_index.md

   Process a Multitude of File Formats
  </h2>
  <p>
-  With Aspose.Total for Python via Java, you can develop a versatile document processing system capable of handling multiple formats.
-One can easily create, read, modify and inter-convert formats.
+    Develop a versatile document processing system capable of handling multiple formats.
+One can easily create, read, modify and inter-convert popular formats from Excel & Visio applications formats.
  </p>
  <p>
   Aspose.Total for Python via Java currently supports the following file types.